-- a.
+a.
 ASAC is a founding member of the Federation of Aviation Organizations of the Philippines (FEDAVOR) since 1986.
 In 2005, FEDAVOR won a Supreme Court case against MIAA involving its imposition of higher rates for rental and other services without a public hearing.
 ASAC accrued its share in FEDAVOR's legal expenses in 2006.
 In 2009, MIAA filed and subsequently won their motion for reconsideration with the Court of Appeals ruling that all refunds have to be coursed through the Commission on Audit.
-As of December 31, 2016, the refund process has remained pending. - ASAC recognized accruals amounting to ₱1.1 million as of December 31, 2016 and 2015 for the Concessionaire's Privilege Fees which covers the subleasing that the MIAA is set to bill ASAC. - b.
+As of December 31, 2016, the refund process has remained pending.

+With no quick resolution in sight and in view of the change in the MIAA administration, ASAC had planned to enter into a new lease contract with the MIAA, with ASAC as the lessor and IAI as sublessor.
+However, due to the MIAA's denial of its request to modify and/or delete the onerous provisions contained in the contract, ASAC decided to withdraw its lease application in late 2013 and is now back to sublessee status.
+ASAC recognized accruals amounting to $\mathbb{P}1.14$ million as of December 31, 2016 and 2015 for the Concessionaire's Privilege Fees which covers the subleasing that the MIAA is set to bill ASAC.

+- b.
 ASAC is a defendant in labor lawsuits and claims.
-As of December 31, 2016 and 2015 management has recognized provisions for losses amounting to ₱5.7 million (see Note 17) that may be incurred from these lawsuits. - c.
-IAI has a pending lease contract renewal with MIAA as of December 31, 2016. - d.
-Some subsidiaries of the Group have claims, commitments, litigations and contingent liabilities that arise in the normal course of their operations, which are not reflected in the consolidated financial statements.
-Management is of the opinion that as of December 31, 2016 and 2015, losses, if any, from these commitments and contingencies will not have a material effect on the consolidated financial statements. - e.
-On April 20, 2016, the BOD and stockholders of the CMSIS authorized the re-acquisition of its own 28 common stocks for a total purchase price amounting to US\$0.2 million.
+As of December 31, 2016 and 2015 management has recognized provisions for losses amounting to ₽5.72 million (see Note 17) that may be incurred from these lawsuits. - c.
+SSRLI has claims, commitments, litigations and contingent liabilities that arise in the normal course of the SSRLI's operations which are not reflected in the consolidated financial statements.
+Management is of the opinion that as of December 31, 2016 and 2015, losses, if any, from these commitments and contingencies will not have a material effect on the consolidated financial statements. - d.
+On August 25, 2016, APHI changed its name to Uptown Kamputhaw Holdings, Inc. - e.
+Valuation allowances for investments at equity were previously presented under "Other income (charges)-net" in the 2015 and 2014 consolidated statement of income. - f.
+On April 20, 2016, the BOD and stockholders of the CMSIS authorized the re-acquisition of its own 28 common stocks for a total purchase price amounting to US\$206,000.

-31. Subsequent Event
+31. Subsequent Events

-On February 22, 2017, the BOD of Anscor approved the declaration of cash dividend of ₱0.20 per share or ₱500.0 million to stockholders of record as of March 9, 2017, payable on April 4, 2017.
+On February 22, 2017, Anscor's BOD approved the declaration of cash dividends amounting to P500.0 million (P0.20 per share) to stockholders of record as of March 9, 2017, which will be paid on April 4, 2017.